JuicyPasta/Claymore-No-Fee-Proxy/README.md

 Edit the host file as Administrator on every mining system.
 _C:/Windows/System32/drivers/etc/hosts_

-Place this at the end:
+Place the fake pool name at the end:
 ```
 127.0.0.1   eth-eu.dwarfpool.com
 ```

 ## RUN
-Run the proxy daemon first and pay attention to change the pool you use (here nanopool):
+Run the proxy daemon first and pay attention to change the pool you use, you must specify here your real pool (here nanopool):
 ```
 ./stratum_proxy.py 127.0.0.1 8008 eth-eu2.nanopool.org 9999 0xB7716d5A768Bc0d5bc5c216cF2d85023a697D04D
 ```